jamesmcroft/duplicate-resx-resource-resolver/README.md

-# DuplicateResxResolver
+# Duplicate String Resource Resolver for .NET applications

-A tool to resolve duplicate resources in Windows resx and resw files for Windows apps
+The duplicate string resource resolver is a handy console application that will find and remove duplicate string resources across both RESW and RESX string resource files within a .NET project.